New Orleans Saints bounty scandal: Media reaction

+Hours after the sanctions were announced, Kluwe went on KSTP in the Twin Cities and demanded that any players involved in the scheme be severely punished, and that the NFLPA let it be known that "there's no place in the league for that kind of behavior."
+He even went as far as to call for Vilma—the only player specifically named as being involved in the scheme in the NFL's initial announcements—to be banned from the league for life.
+His sentiments were echoed a day later by Vikings center John Sullivan, who told KFXN-FM in the Twin Cities that any Saint who deliberately tried to hurt Favre in that game should get a lifetime ban.
+Sullivan called the Saints' treatment of Favre "despicable" and "the exact opposite of sportsmanship", and even called for the league to take some sort of action against players involved in that game who had since retired, such as McCray.
 Kevin Seifert, who blogs on the NFC North for ESPN.com, wrote that neither he nor most Vikings fans were surprised at the discovery of the bounty program.
 Seifert argued that even before the findings were revealed, it was obvious that the Saints were determined to inflict a severe beating on Favre, even if it meant breaking the rules.
 The only difference in Seifert's mind was that he no longer believed the Saints were out of control.
 Rather, he wrote, they were acting as "part of a larger mentality" instilled by Williams.